isomerpages/govtech-stp/_health-control-measures/02a-pre-departure-test.md

 ### **Booking an Appointment**

-Pre-departure COVID-19 PCR testing is only done at <a href="/pdf/clinic_listing_01102020.pdf" target="_blank">selected clinics in this list</a>.
+Pre-departure COVID-19 PCR testing is only done at [selected clinics as listed](/pdf/clinic_listing_29102020.pdf).
 Please note that receipt of an application approval is not a guarantee of an appointment slot on your preferred date/time at any of the clinics.
 Once you have been notified of the approval via email, please contact a listed clinic directly to make an appointment. **You are responsible for checking for your testing window that is in line with your destination country’s requirement.**

 #### 1. Where can I take the pre-departure Polymerase Chain Reaction (PCR) test?

-Pre-departure COVID-19 PCR tests for your travel may only be performed at <a href="/pdf/clinic_listing_01102020.pdf" target="_blank">selected clinics in this list</a>.
+Pre-departure COVID-19 PCR tests for your travel may only be performed at [selected clinics as listed](/pdf/clinic_listing_29102020.pdf).
 The cost of the pre-departure test at each clinic is also listed.

 **Please ensure you have the approval letter** before you proceed to the clinic.
 Persons without prior approval will not be allowed to purchase a pre-departure test.